tssai-lab/CrowdwiseKit/README.md

 	- **iBCC**: Independent Bayesian Classifier Combination (extended to multi-label scenario)
 	- **MCOC**: Multi-Class One-Coin model (extended to multi-label scenario)

+- **LFC**:Supervised learning with subjective labels provided by multiple annotators and evaluation of different experts to estimate the actual hidden labels.
+Ref.
+"Learning From Crowds.
+Journal of Machine Learning Research.
+2010."

+- **EBCC**:An model is proposed to effectively model worker correlation in crowdsourced annotation by mixing mean field variational inference and intra-class reliability.
+Ref.
+"Exploiting worker correlation for label aggregation in crowdsourcing.
+International conference on machine learning.
+2019."

+- **IWMV**:An Iterative Weighted Majority Voting method that theoretically optimizes the upper bound of the average error rate of weighted majority voting.
+Ref.
+"Error rate bounds and iterative weighted majority voting for crowdsourcing. arXiv:1411.4086.
+2014."

 - **RY**: A classical truth inference model derived from the Dawid and Skene's model.
 Ref.
 "Learning from crowds.
 Journal of Machine Learning Research.
 2010."

 - **Yan**: Ref.
 "Modeling annotator expertise: Learning when every body knows a bit of something.
 Proc.
 13 Int.
 Conf.
 Artif.
 Intell.
 Stat., 2010."